NMadanu-L00179439/DockerNetworking-TaskManager/README.md

 ## Implementation using Overlay Network

-The Docker Compose configuration specifies two overlay networks: backend-overlay and frontend-overlay, each with a unique subnet range.
-Three services are identified: db, app, and frontend.
-The db service utilizes the MongoDB image, exposes port 27017, and is connected to the backend-overlay network.
-The app service utilizes a custom backend application image, exposes port 3000, and depends on the db service.
-The frontend service utilizes a custom frontend application image, exposes port 8080, and is connected to the frontend-overlay network.
+The Docker Compose configuration specifies two overlay networks: `backend-overlay` and `frontend-overlay`, each with a unique subnet range.
+Three services are identified: `db`, `app`, and `frontend`.
+The `db` service utilizes the MongoDB image, exposes port 27017, and is connected to the `backend-overlay` network.
+The `app` service utilizes a custom backend application image, exposes port 3000, and depends on the `db` service.
+The `frontend` service utilizes a custom `frontend` application image, exposes port 8080, and is connected to the `frontend-overlay` network.

 ### Deployment